Circle line (London Underground): London Transport

 In 1959–1960, Circle line trains were increased to six cars, the same length as those operating on the Hammersmith & City line, and the stock of the two lines was integrated with maintenance concentrated at Hammersmith depot, allowing Neasden depot to concentrate on the new A Stock.
 Aluminium C Stock trains, with public address systems and originally unpainted, replaced these trains from 1970.
 One person operation of the trains was proposed in 1972 but, due to conflict with the trade unions, was not introduced until 1984.
 In 2003, the infrastructure of the Circle line was partly privatised in a public–private partnership, managed by the Metronet consortium.
 Metronet went into administration in 2007 and the local government body Transport for London took over responsibilities.

-On 7 July 2005, at about 08:50, bombs exploded on two Circle line trains.
+During the 7 July 2005 London bombings, bombs exploded around 08:50 on two Circle line trains.
 One was travelling between Liverpool Street and Aldgate and the other was at Edgware Road.
 The bombs killed 15 people, including the two suicide bombers.
 Following the attacks, the whole of the Circle line was closed until 8 August.

 A day before a ban on drinking alcohol on public transport in London came into force, a party was held on 31 May 2008, mainly on the Circle line.
 Thousands of people attended and 17 were arrested by police due to disorderly behaviour, eventually causing several stations to be closed.